Mr. Bojangles (song): Nitty Gritty Dirt Band

-Since then, it has been recorded by many other artists, including US country rock band Nitty Gritty Dirt Band, whose version (recorded for the 1970 album Uncle Charlie & His Dog Teddy) was issued as a single and rose to No. 9 on the Billboard Hot 100 in 1971.
+The US country rock band Nitty Gritty Dirt Band recorded the song in 1969 for the 1970 album Uncle Charlie & His Dog Teddy.
+The song was issued as a single and rose to No. 9 on the Billboard Hot 100 in November 1971.

 The band's single version begins with the Uncle Charlie interview (subtitled "Prologue: Uncle Charlie and his Dog Teddy") that also precedes the song on the Uncle Charlie album.
 It was originally backed with another interview with Uncle Charlie, also taken from the album.
 When "Mr. Bojangles" started climbing the charts, the B-side was re-pressed with the same song without the interview.
 NGDB guitarist Jeff Hanna performed most of the lead vocals on the track, with bandmate Jimmy Ibbotson performing harmony vocals; the two switched these roles on the last verse.

 Sammy Davis Jr.

-The song became one of Sammy Davis Jr.'s "long-loved" signature performances, which he recorded for his 1972 album Portrait of Sammy Davis Jr. and sang at President Richard Nixon's invitation at a concert at the White House the following year.
+The song became one of Sammy Davis Jr.'s signature performances, which he recorded for his 1972 album Portrait of Sammy Davis Jr. and sang at President Richard Nixon's invitation at a concert at the White House the following year.

+Al Cherny

+Canadian fiddler Al Cherney (recording as Al Cherny) reached number 45 on the Canadian RPM Top Country Singles charts in December 1972 with his recording of the song.